Keksuccino/docs_fancymenu/resources.md

 Almost all resource inputs, be it images, audio, video or text, gets set via FancyMenu's resource chooser.
 There are some exceptions, like when setting a source path for a placeholder or action, but in most places, you set resources via the same resource chooser interface.

 When you set a resource input via the resource chooser interface, you basically choose a so called "resource source" (that's how FancyMenu calls them), which can be a path, link or resource location, depending on the source type.

+FancyMenu 3.9.0 adds a Minecraft resource browser to the resource chooser.
+This lets you browse resources loaded through resource packs like a directory instead of typing every resource location manually.

 # Minecraft Resources (Resource Packs)